-The Reactome tutorial paper entitled “Expression Data Analysis with Reactome” has been published in Current Protocols in Bioinformatics.
+The Reactome tutorial paper titled “Expression Data Analysis with Reactome” has been published in Current Protocols in Bioinformatics.
 A second paper, “A visual review of the interactome of LRRK2: Using deep-curated molecular interactions data to represent biology“, which describes the use of IntAct data curation and Reactome pathway analysis tools to more accurately represent LRRK2-related knowledge has been published in Proteomics.
 More publications from the Reactome Team can be found here.

-Two new Reactome papers entitled “A controlled vocabulary for pathway entities and events” and “ReactomeFIViz: the Reactome FI Cytoscape app for pathway and network-based data analysis” have been published in DATABASE and F1000Research, respectively.
+Two new Reactome papers titled “A controlled vocabulary for pathway entities and events” and “ReactomeFIViz: the Reactome FI Cytoscape app for pathway and network-based data analysis” have been published in DATABASE and F1000Research, respectively.
 More publications from the Reactome Team can be found here.

 A new Reactome paper has been published in Chemistry and Biology.